How to Master Difficult Conversations

 There is a better way.

 Challenging conversations are not about message delivery, but about learning.
 If your purpose is to learn about why we are missing each other, why there is friction, or why they see something differently than we do, then we can make real progress.
 In her book, Difficult Conversations, Sheila Heen does a fantastic job of breaking this learning into three layers.
-I use a similar framework when coaching clients but if you are looking for additional reading, her book is highly recommended.
+I use a similar framework when coaching clients, but if you are looking for additional reading, her book is highly recommended.

-Most of us prepare for a difficult conversation by defining what has happened which is the best place to start.
-But instead of focusing on your theories about why they are so difficult or why they won’t apologize, whose fault it is, and their intentions; step away from what you’re right about and try to put yourself in their head and understand better why they think you are at fault.
+Most of us prepare for a difficult conversation by defining what has happened, which is the best place to start.
+But instead of focusing on your theories about why they are so difficult or why they won’t apologize, whose fault it is, and their intentions, step away from what you’re right about and try to put yourself in their head and understand better why they think you are at fault.
 This first step is all about replacing certainty with curiosity.

 1) Own your Contribution